MSc in Computing (with Major Options)

-The M.Sc. in Computing offers a choice of Majors, designed to equip graduates with a range of cutting edge skills, which enable them to produce high quality software and systems that deliver solutions to business and the economy.
+The MSc in Computing offers a choice of Majors, designed to equip graduates with a range of cutting-edge skills, enabling them to produce high-quality software and systems that deliver solutions to business and the economy.

 Major 1 - Data Analytics

-This exciting new Major, delivered in conjunction with leading industry players,builds on the School's expertise and its participation in Insight, Science Foundation Ireland's Centre for Data Analytics.
+This exciting new Major, delivered in conjunction with leading industry players, builds on the School of Computing's expertise and its involvement with Insight, Science Foundation Ireland's Centre for Data Analytics.
 Technologies such as the internet, sensor nets, social media and cloud computing are generating vast amounts of data.
 To say we are drowning in information is an understatement.
 Yet in this vast sea of raw data, there are gems of knowledge that can be used to improve processes and generate value.
 This Major provides students with a deep understanding of the issues, techniques and tools to examine large amounts of raw data in order to extract meaningful conclusions from the information these contain.

 Major 2- Cloud Computing

 Cloud Computing is a paradigm that is changing the way we access computing resources.
 Computing resources can be accessed anytime, from anywhere.
 This Major examines the techniques required for this paradigm shift and investigates fundamental issues relating to cloud architecture, cloud security, data mining and networks.